This section provides various hints for developers intending to contribute towards the HermesPy code base.

 The documentation is generated by Sphinx.
 It requires some additional dependencies which may be installed from PyPi via

-within the root directory.
-This results in the rendering of a html-based documentation website, located under documentation/html.
-In order to view it locally, open index.html within a web-browser.
+within the project’s root directory.
+This results in the rendering of a html-based documentation website, located under documentation/.
+In order to view it locally, open index.html within a web-browser of your choice.